swills/cirrina/NOTES.md

 * Convert all bool in database to `sql.NullBool`
 * Use [go-proto-validators](https://github.com/mwitkow/go-proto-validators) to generate grpc validators
   * See [go-grpc-middleware](https://pkg.go.dev/github.com/grpc-ecosystem/go-grpc-middleware@v1.4.0/validator)
-* In vm.Save(), don't remove then add all disks/isos if the list doesn't change
+* In vm.Save(), do not remove then add all disks/isos if the list does not change
-* In vm.Save(), don't add all disks/isos if there are none
+* In vm.Save(), do not add all disks/isos if there are none
 * Finish cloning -- NICs are done, need to do switches, disks and VMs
 * Do templating
 * Switch to using Netlink